SOURABH2809/Chat_Web_App/README.md

 ```
 npm install
 ```

-**Configure the Gemini Api**
-- Obtain your API key from the Gemi API provider.
-- Open the gemini.js file in your project and replace the placeholder with your API key.
+**Set Up Firebase:**
+- Create an account on Firebase.
+- Set up Firebase Authentication and Firestore database.
+- Copy the Firebase config object from the Firebase console and paste it into the firebase.js file in your project.

-**Run the application**
+**Run the Project**
 - Start the Application by running:
 ```
 npm run dev